theroggio/Fundamentals-of-Graphics/MidTerm.md

 - A (m-by-n) such that A *  ones = ones YES: if A is in the standard basis it cannot have more than one y matched to a x and the need of having at least one 1 on any row check that every x has a y correspondent.
 - B such that transpose(one) * B = transpose(one) YES: let's consider B as the transpose of the above A matrix which is a correspondence matrix, then we know that A * ones = ones -> i transpose the formula and obtain transpose(ones) * transpose(A) = transpose(ones) and I am indicating B = transpose(A).
 So B is the same matrix as above.
 - A such that transpose(one) * A * one = 1 NO: we're counting the number of correspondances, a valid counter example is a matrix with just one value equal to one.
-- convex combination 0.4 * A + (1-0.4) * B (A,B as above) NO: it's not in the standard basis because we multply for a scalar number different from 1 or 0 and can have multiple values on a row/column.
+- convex combination 0.4 * A + (1-0.4) * B (A,B as above) YES: it outputs a soft map (doubly stochastic map, which has probability values for the correspondances)

 ### Let F(M) be a function space on a discerete mesh M, consider the function defining a squared geodesic distance weighted of a function g (belonging to F).
 Is this a linear map from F(M) to F(M) ?
 Why / Write the matrix notation.